 Number 8.
 A LITTLE POOL HOUSE

 We like this one because you can use the structure you already have and just mount your TV (safe in it’s enclosure) on an existing wall or beam.
 This one is highly recommended if you have kids.
 It’s their little space to chill out and watch what they want and be as noisy as they like while you can entertain your guests closer to the main house.
 As your kids grow into teenagers it’s also a place they can call their own and take responsibility for.
 The one pictures is great because it has no frills.
-It’s great for any kind of weather and maintains a peaceful kind of tranquillity.
+It’s great for any kind of weather and maintains a peaceful kind of tranquility.

 Number 9.
 A SECLUDED NOOK